Addiction To Ambien

 Common Drug Combinations

 One of the most common substances used with Ambien is alcohol.
 Oftentimes when someone’s tolerance to Ambien builds, they need higher doses of the drug to fall asleep.
-Some people with an Ambien tolerance take alcohol with their pill to amplify the sedative effects of the drug.
-This is dangerous because both drugs depress the central nervous system.
+Some people with an Ambien tolerance take alcohol with their pill to amplify the Sedative effects of the drug.
+This is dangerous because both drugs depress the CNS.

-The number of Ambien-related emergency room visits increased by nearly 220% between 2005 and 2010, up to 19,487 visits in that year, according to a news report from the SAMHSA.
+The number of Ambien-related emergency room visits increased by nearly 220% between 2005 and 2010, up to 19,487 visits in the latter year, according to a news report from the SAMHSA.

 Recovering from Ambien addiction begins with a medically assisted detox.
 The detox process helps prevent relapse and issues caused by withdrawal symptoms.
-Many inpatient rehab or outpatient clinics provide resources for detox as well as counseling to work out behaviors that lead to Ambien use.
-If you’re ready to quit, call us now to find out your treatment options.
+Many inpatient rehabs and outpatient clinics provide resources for detox as well as counseling to work out behaviors that lead to Ambien use.
+If you’re struggling with an Ambien addiction and ready to quit, contact a treatment provider to find out about your treatment options today.